-This Week in Petroleum History – June 27 to July 3
+This Week in Petroleum History – June 26 to July 2

-June 28, 1967 – Hall of Petroleum opens in Washington, D.C.
+June 28, 1967 – Hall of Petroleum opens at Smithsonian Museum in Washington, D.C.

 June 29, 1956 – Interstate Highway System enacted

 The Federal-Aid Highway Act of 1956, popularly known as the National Interstate and Defense Highways Act, became law.

 Passed at the urging of President Dwight D. Eisenhower, the act provided 90 percent federal funding for a “system of interstate and defense highways.”
 Among the reasons the president had urged passage was the need to flee cities during a nuclear attack.
 Signed into law by on June 29, 1956, the Act authorized spending $25 billion through 1969 for construction of about 41,000 miles of interstates.

 “Of all his domestic programs, Eisenhower’s favorite by far was the Interstate System,” notes biographer Stephen Ambrose, author of Eisenhower: Soldier and President.

 June 30, 1864 – First Oil Tax funds Civil War